Indigenous residents of Rush celebrate Indigenous Peoples Day - NewsBreak

 Indigenous residents of Rush celebrate Indigenous Peoples Day

 RUSH, N.Y.
-(WROC) — Rush residents joined at the pavilion to celebrate the town’s third annual ceremony of Indigenous Peoples day.
-The event included a proclamation given by the town supervisor Jerry Kusse, a story of how the Seneca Nation was created, and indigenous speakers showing their appreciation for everyone attending.
+(WROC) — Rush residents joined at the Pavilion to celebrate the third annual ceremony of Indigenous Peoples Day.

-“It’s a big step to get the city to pass the law removing Columbus day adjacent to Indigenous People’s day so that we are not sharing the same holiday within the city limits of Rochester,” says Winnie.City of Rochester celebrates Indigenous Peoples Day
+“It’s a big step to get the city to pass the law removing Columbus day adjacent to Indigenous People’s day so that we are not sharing the same holiday within the city limits of Rochester,” Winnie said.

 Owner and operator of Molasses Hill Native farm, Melissa Jacobs, who is also from the Blackfoot tribe, stopped by to speak at the event and shared one thing she hopes others will take away from the event.